Skip to content

 "schedule_interval_minutes": 1440

 Common values: 60 (hourly), 1440 (daily), 10080 (weekly).
-To change the schedule on an existing connection, call connect_google_sheet again with the new interval — this updates the stored schedule without re-importing.
+To change the schedule on an existing connection, call ingest_data_source again with the same source_name and the new interval — this updates the stored schedule without re-importing.

 • Encryption at rest — OAuth refresh tokens are encrypted with AES-256-GCM before storage.
 The encryption key is held in AWS Secrets Manager, not in the database.